 - Facilitating hospital Grand Rounds teaching opportunities

-- Facilitating creation of a uniform Standard of Care document for Glut1 Deficiency
+- Facilitating creation of a uniform Standard of Care or consensus document for Glut1 Deficiency

 - Professional conference exhibits and focus group meeting participation